 It is hoped that the future will bring our own pitches together with a Clubhouse, more teams, more parents taking an active role in running teams.
 This objective is proving to be extremely frustrating as numerous obstacles are put in front of us.

 The Club has achieved Charter Standard status with the FA, is involved in the management of the Community use of the Castle School Sports facilities and is an integral part of Club Thornbury, an umbrella organisation of all sports clubs in Thornbury.

 The Club also raises money from the parents, friends and families of the young players and an annual 6 a-side Tournament.
-We also run a "100" Club to raise further money for the Teams.
 Anybody interested in joining Thornbury Town in any capacity - player, referee or coach - please contact the Membership Secretary (see the Committee page for contact details).

 You can get a copy of the club handbook and membership form from your year group manager